«Previous Next»

 “The 1650 was the first tractor I ever drove,” says Buelow.
 “I always talked about repowering it with a diesel, and when the original gas engine started to fail, it was time.”

-Buelow looked for a used diesel, but couldn’t find one in his price range.
+Buelow looked for a used diesel but couldn’t find one in his price range.
 The project got a jump-start when a good friend asked if he could leave his diesel pickup with Buelow.
 When asked how long it would be there, the friend replied, “Until you use the Cummins engine in your tractor.
 You’ve been talking about it as long as I’ve known you.”

 Matching the diesel to the tractor’s drive was the next step.
 He could stick with the 1650 under/over hydroshift, but it had a 12-in. clutch.
 Buelow decided a larger clutch was needed to handle the extra power.
-Eventually he located a 3-speed hydroshift and a 14-in. clutch in a salvaged 1855.
-After rebuilding it, he attached an SAE adapter plate that matched with the engine.
+Eventually, he located a 3-speed hydroshift and a 14-in. clutch in a salvaged 1855.
+After rebuilding it, he attached an SAE adapter plate that matched the engine.

 A dry fit of engine and drive components identified alignment and clearance needs as well as fittings, including motor mounts.
 He cut away most of the old engine mounts, leaving part of the front mounts.
 This allowed him to fashion new mounts that would bolt to the Cummins, sit on the old casting, and bolt through to the frame.